oir/barkeep/README.md

 ### No tooling

-Since barkeep is header-only, the demo can be built with a bare compiler invocation — no build system, no dependencies:
+If you don't want to deal with a build system, you can simply invoke the compiler to build the demo:
 ```bash
 git clone https://github.com/oir/barkeep
 cd barkeep